hkichen/BamazonSQL/README.md

 # Trouble Shooting
 There is currently an error in reloading the store once a purchase has been made due to incorrect SQL syntax somewhere...

+Currently, I only have the customer view working (mostly).
+Manager and Executive views will be added on later.